Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 ![empty bag click](assets/features/bag_empty_page.png)

 * When the Movies and Blu Ray buttons are clicked on the nav bar a drop down menu presents to allow the user to access the type of product they're looking for with ease.
 If the user selects Price the products will be arranged by low to high, if the user selects Genre the Genres will be arranged alphabetically and if the User selects all products, all products will be shown.
 However I must note that due to timing the rating system was not implemented in development, therefore when a user clicks on this option it will generate in the same way the All Products option displays.
-Also to nte the Special Offers section has not yet been implemented, this has been noted for future development:
+Also to note the Special Offers section has not yet been implemented, this has been noted for future development:

 ![movie button dropdown](assets/features/movies_dropdown.png)